 - 1. This version of the guidance supersedes those in place during the 2021/22 academic year to date, and reflects the change in the balance of risks following the emergence of the Omicron variant.
 It sets out that local authorities and schools should continue to apply the mitigations that are currently in place, as well as reintroducing some measures that had previously been relaxed. - 2.
 The Advisory Sub-group on Education and Children's Issues ('the sub-group') as well as senior clinicians have provided advice on these changes based upon the latest clinical and public health assessment of the situation.
 Following that advice, Ministers decided that strengthening mitigations at this stage is important and necessary as part of a society-wide drive to minimise transmission. - 3.
 All children, young people and staff should continue to implement and strictly observe these mitigations. - 4.
-Key changes to the previous guidance that will be introduced are: - A strengthened approach to minimising contacts, primarily through the reintroduction of groupings where practicable indoors (paras 25-27) - Tightened restrictions on school visitors, including a return to parent councils and other activities being precluded from operating on the school estate (para 28-35) - Updated guidance on the required approach to ventilation and CO2 monitoring, including clarification of some key points based on user feedback (paras 36-45) - Updated text on asymptomatic testing, specifically the processes to be followed when distributing test kits (paras 46-52) - A strengthened approach to self-isolation for high risk / household contacts, whereby they are required to self-isolate for 10 days regardless of age, vaccination status or a negative PCR result (para 53) - Details relating to school staff eligibility for exemption from self-isolation under the critical worker guidance (paras 84-93) - An update to guidance on school visits and trips in order to reflect the above 'in school' mitigations (paras 99-101) - A requirement that schools and local authorities continue to provide essential in-person support for particular groups (including vulnerable children and young people) in the event of temporary school closures at a local level (Annex A, para 192) - Minor updates across the annexes to bring material up to date - 5.
+This guidance was updated on 5 January 2022 to reflect further changes to self-isolation policy that will take effect from 6 January 2022. - 5.
+Key changes to previous iterations of the guidance that have been introduced from 17 December 2021 are: - A strengthened approach to minimising contacts, primarily through the reintroduction of groupings where practicable indoors (paras 26-28) - Tightened restrictions on school visitors, including a return to parent councils and other activities being precluded from operating on the school estate (para 29-36) - Updated guidance on the required approach to ventilation and CO2 monitoring, including clarification of some key points based on user feedback (paras 37-46) - Updated text on asymptomatic testing, specifically the processes to be followed when distributing test kits (paras 47-53) - A revised approach to self-isolation for high risk contacts from 6 January 2022, taking account of the latest expert advice and progress with the booster programme (paras 54 to 94) - An update to guidance on school visits and trips in order to reflect the above 'in school' mitigations (paras 95-97) - Updated information on vaccination eligibility following JCVI advice (paras 115 to 120) - A requirement that schools and local authorities continue to provide essential in-person support for particular groups (including vulnerable children and young people) in the event of temporary school closures at a local level (Annex A, para 193) - Minor updates across the annexes to bring material up to date - 6.
 Local authorities and schools should implement these changes as soon as is practicable from the start of the January term in line with local circumstances.
-In addition, as advised by the subgroup, attention should be paid to maximum compliance with all current measures (such as appropriate physical distancing, one-way systems, asymptomatic testing, and the correct use of face-coverings) to help to reduce transmission. - 6.
-The table below summarises the current approach for key mitigations:
+In addition, as advised by the subgroup, attention should be paid to maximum compliance with all current measures (such as appropriate physical distancing, one-way systems, asymptomatic testing, and the correct use of face-coverings) to help to reduce transmission.

+7. The table below summarises the current approach for key mitigations: